guptayush2112/Project-ALU-/README.md

   Fig. 3 (b): Testbench of 8-bit ALU [Contd till 900ns]
 </p>

-Note: Since the port declarations inside the ALU entity of both Structural and Behavioral model are same and the testbench stimuli given to both is same meaning that the testbench of behavioral modelling style is similar to that of the structural modelling, hence the testbench simulation of only one, that is, the structural model is shown.
+Note: Since the port declarations inside the ALU entity of both Structural and Behavioral model are same and the testbench stimuli given to both is same meaning that the testbench of behavioral modelling style is similar to that of the structural modelling, hence the testbench simulation of only one, that is, the structural model is shown here.

 # Synthesis and Analysis

-Initially, after the function implementation of the design was verified using through the testbench simulation, the design was then synthesized to get the RTL and Technology view of the same.
+Initially, after the function implementation of the design was verified through the testbench simulation, the design was then synthesized to get the RTL and Technology view of the same.

 ## Top-Level Block: